nest/nest-simulator/doc/htmldoc/hpc/overview_hardware.rst

 Overview of various hardware and software components
 ====================================================

-An unfortunate aspect of computing is that a single component may be called something different by different organizations, manufacturers, and companies.
-We also have overlapping terms, such as nodes, that have one meaning in computational neuroscience, and another in computer hardware.

 To optimize NEST performance, it's important to understand the system you are using and its components.
 Here we try to provide a brief description of the generic setup of hardware and corresponding software.
 Note that these are not terms used specifically for NEST, but are common in HPC organizations.